Since 1990 Daventry Volunteer Centre has been promoting all aspects of volunteering in the local area. The work of the Centre includes:

 The district is a large, mainly rural area of 257 square miles in the West of Northamptonshire.
 It is the largest district in the County, but has the second smallest population and the lowest population density per hectare.
 It is made up of 74 parishes plus the expanding town of Daventry, where around 25,000 of the Districts 77,843 population live (2011 Census data).

 Daventry is a market, shopping and administrative town, and is the District’s main employment centre.
 More than half of the District’s 78 villages have a population of less than 300, while the three larger villages of Brixworth, Long Buckby and Moulton each have a population of more than 3000.

 The District's residents form 31,647 households, 74% of which are owned, 14% are social housing and 12% are privately rented.
 The population is expected to have risen by 7.9% by 2021.
 The fastest growing age bracket is those aged 60 – 64 years and Daventry District Council has produced an Older Persons Strategy to implement services to meet the needs of the increasing older population of the district.

 Get in touch

 Daventry Volunteer Centre is located in the Daventry District Welfare Foundation Building next to Tesco in Daventry town centre.
-We would encourage anyone thinking of volunteering to check our Getting Started page for more information but for general queries please contact 01327 300614 or get in touch via email.
+We would encourage anyone thinking of volunteering to check our Get Started page for more information.
+For general queries please contact 01327 300614.

 We have made every effort to make our website accessible to all users.
 If you would like any of our publications in an alternative format please contact us.